Troy Brown Projects How Playoff-Bound Teams View ‘Wounded’ Patriots

 The New England Patriots were turning in a textbook season until they weren’t.

 As has been the case in seasons past, the Patriots endured a fair amount of September struggles before kicking things into gear after the first quarter of the campaign.
-Unfortunatley for New England, its patented December dominance has been nowhere to be found.
+Unfortunately for New England, its patented December dominance has been nowhere to be found.

 After earning an impressive win over the Minnesota Vikings to start the month, the Patriots have dropped back-to-back road losses to the Miami Dolphins and Pittsburgh Steelers.
 While New England effectively still is a shoo-in to win the AFC East, its Super Bowl hopes are looking bleaker by the day.